litesh1998/First-Site/README.md

 # mysite
-my first website made upon django framework. it is a blog bassed website
+my first website made upon django framework. it is a blog based website